MateuszSz93/FirstTask/README.md

 	curl -H "Content-Type: application/json" -X POST -d "{\"id\": 31,\"title\": \"Some Title\",\"releaseDate\": \"06-01-2017\",\"time\": 122,\"type\": \"Comedy\",\"director\": \"Some Director\",\"actorList\": [{\"id\": 70,\"name\": \"Some Actor\"}],\"category\": \"OTHER\"}" http://localhost:8080/newMovie
 	{"id":31,"title":"Some Title","releaseDate":"06-01-2017","time":122,"type":"Comedy","director":"Some Director","actorList":[{"id":70,"name":"Some Actor"}],"available":true,"category":"OTHER"}

-###Edit actor or movie:
+###Edit actor/movie:
 To edit actor you have to use this adress:

 > http://localhost:8080/editActor/{id}

 As id you have to write id of the actor.
-New informations about the actor you have to pass by using JSON code the same like during creating new Actor [Create actor or movie](#create-actor-or-movie).
+New informations about the actor you have to pass by using JSON code the same while creating new Actor [Create actor/movie](#create-actormovie).
 To edit movie you have to use this adress:

 > http://localhost:8080/editMovie/{id}

 As id you have to write id of the movie.
-You have to pass new informations about movie by using JSON code the same like during creating new Movie [Create actor or movie](#create-actor-or-movie).
+You have to pass new informations about movie by using JSON code the same while creating new Movie [Create actor/movie](#create-actormovie).
 In both cases, you have to choose "PUT" as your HTTP method.
 You have to remember that you have to choose "application json" as "content type".
 After editing actor/movie you will get informations about new version of your object in JSON format.

 Use example with result for actor: